bluerobotics/retired-ardusub-docs/pages/troubleshooting.md

 		Type 'log download X' to download log number X

 		While the log is downloading, you can type 'log status' to view the status of the download, or 'log cancel' to cancel the download.

+# Issue Reporting

+We're always trying to make our documentation, instructions, software, and user experience better.
+If you're having an issue with anything, please report it so that we can address it as soon as possible!
+Here's where to do that depending on what's wrong:

+- **ArduSub Issues:** For anything related to the ArduSub software that runs on the Pixhawk and controls the ROV, reports issues on the [ArduSub Github Issues Page](https://github.com/bluerobotics/ardusub/issues).
+If you're unsure where your issue should be posted, you can report it here.
+- **QGroundControl Issues:** For anything related to the QGroundControl software, joystick setup, video streaming, etc., please report an issue on the [QGroundControl Github Issues Page](https://github.com/mavlink/qgroundcontrol/issues).
+- **Documentation:** For anything related to the documentation and instructions here, please report an issue on the [ArduSub Documentation Github Issues Page](https://github.com/bluerobotics/ardusub-docs/issues).